Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Project Ideas.md

 ## Initial Visions

-- Motorways, car parks, billboards, sea walls, bridges - there are a number of concrete structures that don't require complex thermal regulation or air quality control for example that are perfect for fostering natural growths and biodiversity in urban environments, so why don't we incorporate bio materials and biophillic design in these contexts?
+- Motorways, car parks, billboards, sea walls, bridges - there are a number of concrete structures that don't require complex thermal regulation or air quality control for example that are perfect for fostering natural growths and biodiversity in urban environments, so why don't we incorporate bio materials and biophilic design in these contexts?
 Imagine a greener urban smart city